 5. Ornamental Value

-Though low-maintenance, rubber trees offer a high payoff in terms of their ornamental value.
+Though low-maintenance, rubber trees offer a high payoff for their ornamental value.
 Their large, glossy green leaves are stunning.
 These plants’ tropical silhouettes add visual interest to empty corners and can warm up any room.

 6. Easy to Propagate

-Rubber tree plants are easy to propagate from cuttings, which means you can fill your home with more rubber trees or give baby plants as gifts to your friends and family.
+Rubber tree plants are easy to propagate from cuttings, so you can fill your home with more rubber trees or give baby plants to your friends and family.

-Simply cut away a stem that’s about 6 inches long and has at least one leaf.
+Cut away a stem about 6 inches long with at least one leaf.
 For faster results, dip the cutting in root growth hormones.
 Poke the stem into a small pot with evenly moist soil and cover the whole plant with plastic.
 Be careful to keep the plastic from touching the plant’s leaves.
-If you need to, you can trim the cutting’s leaves back about halfway to make the plant easier to cover.
-Finally, place the potted cutting in a warm location, keep the soil moist, and uncover the plant once roots develop.
+If necessary, you can trim the cutting leaves back about halfway to make the plant easier to cover.
+Finally, place the potted cutting in a warm location, moisten the soil, and uncover the plant once roots develop.

 7. Tolerates a Variety of Light Conditions

-Rubber trees prefer to receive at least 6 hours of bright, indirect sunlight daily, but they can tolerate a range of light conditions, including artificial light.
+Rubber trees prefer to receive at least 6 hours of bright, indirect sunlight daily, but they can tolerate various light conditions, including artificial light.
 This makes them an excellent addition to a low-light or windowless office.